Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Step 3: Evaluate component library completeness

-Create a comprehensive list of the UI components the application will need, including data grids, charts, forms, calendars, and any specialized widgets.
+Create a comprehensive list of the UI components the application will need, including data grids, charts, forms, calendars, and any specialised widgets.
 Compare what each candidate framework provides out of the box versus what requires third-party integration.
-The cost of integration is significant: each third-party library requires evaluation, integration work, security review, and ongoing maintenance across the application’s lifecycle.
+The cost of integration is high: each third-party library requires evaluation, integration work, security review, and ongoing maintenance across the application’s lifecycle.

 Step 4: Performance testing with real data